SINGLE COUNTRY PROFILE

 In 2021, the list of sustainable development indicators were updated and published by the Statistics Office: https://tamm.stat.ee/kategooriad/uro-kestva-arengu-kava?lang=en

-In the end of 2021, there will be published co-creation platform kesta.me (https://www.kesta.me/).
-The aim of the platform is to share relevant information about SDGs and Estonia 2035 and to bring together different stakeholders to join the challenges which contribute to the implementation of SDGs.
+In the end of 2021, there was published co-creation platform kesta.me (https://kesta.me/ (est)).
+The aim of the platform is to share relevant information about SDGs and Estonia 2035 and to bring together different stakeholders to share their practices and events which contribute to the implementation of SDGs.

 Estonia is devoted to the UN Agenda 2030 both domestically and internationally.
 In addition to the 17 SDGs, Estonia is also focusing on maintaining the viability of the Estonian cultural space pursuant to the “Sustainable Estonia 21” strategy.
 The SDGs are the basis for the “Estonia 2035” strategy that lays down Estonia’s long-term strategic objectives and relevant policy measures.
 The SDGs are also implemented by integrating them into government level development plans.